370, Bridge Inn Road, Mernda, 3754

 Separate easily from parents at drop off.

-Work and play well with/around other children.
+Work and play well with other children.

 Sit with the group and remain focused, ask questions and answer questions from the teacher.